Augustine of Hippo's philosophy of time meets general relativity: Augustine's conclusions on the nature of God

 First he states that he will not reply (Chap.
 12, Par.
 14) \begin{quote} ``like the man that, they say, answered avoiding with a joke the pressure of the question: `God was preparing the hell for those who pry into such deep mysteries'.
 A thing is to understand, and another thing is to jeer.
 I will not answer this way.
-I would more likely answer: `I know not what I know not' [ ].'' \end{quote} He clarifies that with {\em world} one must understand all the creations of God.
+I would more likely answer: `I know not what I know not' [ ].'' \end{quote}

+Augustine goes on clarifying that with {\em world} one must understand all the creations of God.
 He accepts the conclusion that the will of God is eternal, but denies that from that it follows the eternity of the world.
-According to St.\ Augustine all the times are created by God itself so that God comes ``before'' every time although this ``before'' must be understood in a causal but not in a temporal way.
-In fact St.\ Augustine says (Chap.
+According to Augustine all the times are created by God itself so that God comes ``before'' every time although this ``before'' must be understood in a causal but not in a temporal way.
+In fact Augustine writes (Chap.
 13, Par.
 16)

 \begin{quote} ``It is not in time that you precedes the times.
 Otherwise you would not precede them all. [ ] You are always the same, your years never end.
-Your years nor come nor go; ours instead come and go, for all of them will come.
+Your years neither come nor go; ours instead come and go, for all of them will come.
 Yours are all together because they are stable; they don't go because of those coming, as they do not pass.
 Instead these, ours, will be when all shall cease to be.
 Your years are one day, and your day is not daily, but today; because your today yields no tomorrow, nor it follows yesterday.
 Your day is the eternity [ ].
 You created all the times and before the times you were, and without a time there wouldn't be any time''. \end{quote}

-Note that St.\ Augustine deduces, as the Manich{\ae}ans did, that the will of God cannot change, but he does not find in that any contradiction.
-For him, God does not perceive time as we do; not only God's will is in a kind of permanent state but it is its very perception of time which shares this same permanence, this same eternal state.
+Note that Augustine deduces, as the Manich{\ae}ans did, that the will of God cannot change, but he does not find in that any contradiction.
+For him, God does not perceive time as we do; not only is God's will in a kind of permanent state but it is its very perception of time which shares this same permanence, this same eternal state.